Verdict: We believe that Priscilla Shirer represents a wolf in sheep’s clothing

 While it’s important to note that this verse is about widows living and not working, its important to realize that the target audience for this verse is similar to the target audience of Priscilla Shirer.
 Paul warns that idleness leads to sin.
 Emptying your mind so that you can be ready to perceive a burning bush moment is not a practice found in Scripture.
 An idle mind can hardly be a means of meditation if idle hands are an invitation for temptation Such is the danger of contemplative prayer.

-Eastern mysticism is the biggest spiritual issue that can be observed from Priscilla Shirer’s teachings.
+Priscilla Shirer has gone Prosperity Gospel, something exposed by Evangelical Dark Web.
+And therefore this surpasses the threshold of heresy.
+Her background of being the daughter of a prominent Southern Baptist pastor, Tony Evans and presence in Christian film has sustained her influence among normie Christians who don’t watch Trinity Broadcasting Network.
+Additionally, eastern mysticism is a massive spiritual issue that can be observed from Priscilla Shirer’s teachings.
 The promotion of contemplative prayer is mystical additive to Christianity that is not found in Scripture.
 In addition to promoting mysticism, it is clear that Priscilla Shirer demonstrates a persistent pattern of associating with and promoting false teachers within evangelicalism.
 For such reasons of lacking discernment, it is inadvisable for Christians to read and use Priscilla Shirer’s material.
-We do not have enough evidence to speculate as to her salvation.
-Nor would we consider her a greater danger to the church than her colleague, Beth Moore.
-Once again there is a difference between being an intentional plant of Satan and being mistaken on key issues.
-Priscilla Shirer hybrids Christianity with new age-y eastern mysticism which poses a danger undermining biblical instruction, most specifically among women.
-This syncretism is yet another reason we advise against her material.

 In the past, we have contemplated making a verdict on Tony Evans, but have not felt the urgency.
 The focus of this verdict is not on Evans, and so we will not go deeper into that.
 Here is an additional resource on Evans.